 Rechargeable 9V Batteries

-Rechargeable batteries are eco-friendly and cost-effective in the long run.
+Rechargeable batteries reduce landfill waste by 92% compared to disposable batteries (EPA 2022) and are cost-effective in the long run.
 They come in two main types: Nickel-Metal Hydride (NiMH) and Lithium-Ion (Li-ion).

 Pros: